Consensys/ethereum-developer-tools-list/README.md

 * [Whisper](https://github.com/ethereum/wiki/wiki/Whisper) - Communication protocol for DApps to communicate with each other, a native base layer service of the Ethereum web3 stack
 * [DEVp2p Wire Protocol](https://github.com/ethereum/devp2p/blob/master/rlpx.md) - Peer-to-peer communications between nodes running Ethereum/Whisper
 * [Pydevp2p](https://github.com/ethereum/pydevp2p) - Python implementation of the RLPx network layer
-* [3Box Threads](https://docs.3box.io/api/messaging) - API to allow developers to implement IPFS persisted, or in memory peer to peer messaging.
 * [EPNS SNS Notifications](https://docs.epns.io/developers/developer-zone/receiving-notifications/sns-notifications) - SNS module for Push Delivery Nodes allows any developer to receive notifications, chats, or any other form of web3 communication directly to the platform they are building with the help of webhooks.

 ### Distribution